 Books that help the Earthquakes deal with jealousy

 We need a better word than ‘fair,’ which is far too nebulous and wiggly in definition.
 AND to nurture that innate drive to seek justice, balanced with equity.
 And also to wait out the stage when the whole world revolves around them and they only want ‘fair’ when it applies to them getting equal opportunity.

 Odd Dog, Jaden Toussaint, The Greatest, Episode 3: The Muffin Wars, Too Small For Honeycake, not pictured: It’s Not Fair

 - Birthday books for kind & courageous kiddos

 - Books to help kids navigate jealous feelings

 Stay Curious, Stand Brave, and Tell Your People You Appreciate Them

 I you find my shenanigans helpful and want to keep this website free & accessible for all – join our Patreon community.
 We’re using the honor system – I create stuff for the world, and some of you help me feed my my kids.
-So contribute $15, $5, or even $1 if you can!
+I like being in community with you!